Newly Certified? 7 Ways to Get TEFL/TESOL ExperienceBy Camille Turner

 What other qualifications do you need to be a teacher abroad?

-Apart from previous teaching experience, you’ll certainly need a TEFL certification of at least 100 hours in order to teach abroad or in your home town.
+Apart from previous teaching experience, you’ll certainly need a TEFL/TESOL certification of at least 100 hours in order to teach abroad or in your home country.
 Remember, you can add specialized certifications to your main certificate in order to boost your resume.
 Whether you’re looking to teach young learners and teens or want to focus on teaching business English, specializations can go a long way to helping you score your dream job.

 Additionally, many TEFL jobs will require you to have a bachelor’s degree, though this differs depending on the region where you’re teaching.
 For example, you may be able to teach in places like Costa Rica or Peru if you don’t have a degree, but you probably won’t find many available jobs in the Middle East without this requirement.